florisvanvugt/inmotionpy/compiling_setting_robot_environment.md

 1. When you load `pci4e`, it complains on `dmesg` that it can't find the card with specs `1892:5747` (vendor and device ID, I believe).
 I confirmed that this very same error message appears on the old (working) Suzuki installation as well.
 No module named `pci4e` appears to be ever loaded.
 How can it be that everything works correctly when a seemingly important element of the system is missing?

 2. PowerDAQ loading often complains.
+This was solved when I compiled it against the correct Xenomai sources.

 Here is some example `dmesg` output when the robot code is launched.
 This is on my new installation, not on the "old" Suzuki installation: